 Though PM concentration level increase is a concern outdoors as well, the effect is much worse indoors due to poor ventilation.
 The particulate matter compounds are generally undetectable to the human eye but can have an adverse effect on health when inhaled.
 Most modern buildings are centrally air-conditioned and have generally a sealed environment.

 Air quality, infection control, and virus protection

 This lack of ventilation will allow the particulate matter to settle inside the space which may be initially unharmful but can be harmful if risen to alarming levels.
 In most countries, this is becoming a major concern across each industry and vertical.
 The productivity issue is more so evident in public places such as hospitals, restaurants, warehouses, factories, etc, where the people move around in a confined area or space.
 As a result, they are constantly exposed to pollutant matters and thus the risk of virus spread.

-Benefits of air quality monitoring
+Benefits of monitoring Indoor air quality

-Ways to improve air quality monitoring
+Ways of indoor air quality monitoring

 The primary aim of any company should be to curb the pollutants in any which way possible.
 But no matter how much you try to clean your indoors and even HVAC units, there would be a residual particulate matter that affects the air quality.
 Especially on a factory floor, where there would be work going on 24*7, it is y important to know the level of particulate & CO2 levels at a given point in time.
 Proper ventilation is extremely important, and one must ensure that there should be a constant flow of air inside the premises.
 Integrating our sensor modules to existing BMS solutions through the MQTT API will help in controlling exhaust fans and other air control devices.